jpgough/api-workshop/prerequisites/README.md

 * Download Java SDK
 * Install one of the following IDE's, Intellij/Eclipse, IntelliJ is recommended
 * Download Docker and pull in some images
+* Download the baseline project for the labs

 ## Downloading Java SDK